rbslandau/statistics_multi/README.md

 * [Eduard Scoezs](https://github.com/EDiLD) contributed to some of the code and lecture materials
 * Several course assistants are thanked for their assistance (e.g. [Andreas Scharmüller](https://github.com/andreasLD), [Le Trong Dieu Hien](https://www.uni-koblenz-landau.de/en/campus-landau/faculty7/environmental-sciences/landscape-ecology/Staff/dieuhien/letrongdieuhien) and [Moritz Link](https://www.uni-koblenz-landau.de/en/campus-landau/faculty7/environmental-sciences/landscape-ecology/Staff/moritz-link/moritz-link)).
+* [Achim Zeileis](https://eeecon.uibk.ac.at/~zeileis/) is thanked for development and support with the [R exams](http://www.r-exams.org) package that is used for automated test generation in this course